JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 This associated type needs to be specified by the runtime when the runtime is to include this pallet (implement this pallet trait).

 Looking at the [rustdoc of `SubmitSignedTransaction`](https://substrate.dev/rustdocs/v2.0.0-alpha.3/frame_system/offchain/trait.SubmitSignedTransaction.html), it says that we should use the `TransactionSubmitter` implementation type.
+Let's do that in our runtime.

 src: [`runtimes/super-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/super-runtime/src/lib.rs)